Uptime is the ratio of time that a server, system, or website is operational compared to the total amount of time it COULD be operational.

 1. What Is The Service Level Agreement Uptime Ratio?

-The service level agreement (SLA) uptime ratio is the system’s uptime percentage that’s guaranteed by your hosting company.
+The service level agreement (SLA) uptime ratio is the system’s uptime percentage that’s guaranteed by your hosting provider company.

 2. What Is Uptime Guarantee?